vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_h5_plugin_vcsa.md

-# Upgrade the Plug-Ins on vCenter Server for Windows #
+# Upgrade the Plug-Ins on vCenter Server Appliance #

 If you have a previous 1.1.x installation of the plug-ins for vSphere Integrated Containers, you must upgrade them.
 This procedure describes how to upgrade an existing plug-ins for a vCenter Server Appliance.